TheKidThatCodes-CC/Helium/ISA.md

     - st[0x04]<br>
     substack tree<br>
     can only have pointers<br>
-    can only get and put, sink is delete top,float delets everything above
+    can only get and put, can only hold one thing
     - cs[0x05]<br>
     current substack (from st)
     - ps[0x06]<br>
     all accessible things from parent w stacks (used for closures)
     - pis[0x07]<br>
     ps but i stacks
+    - pls[0x08]<br>
+    platform stack, aka all builtin functions/whatever

 - ### **mdp** op[8bit]
   - op:
     - delete[0x00]